yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

   - How are Legendre transforms related to entropy maximization and free energy minimization?

-- Ex: classical mechanics
+Answered:

+- What is the Legendre transform intuitively?

+- How is the Legendre transform expressed mathematically?
+How are the supremum and $$G + F = xy$$ expressions related?

-  - What does the Legendre transform of a potential $$V(x)$$ mean?
+- What are useful mathematical properties of the Legendre transform?
+Why is the Legendre transform an involution?

-  - Both have units of energy: what energy is it?
+- Why is there a convexity constraint?

 Writer's notes: